 Learn More About Medical Legal Partnership for Children In Hawaii (MLPC)

-MLPC Hawai‘i runs twice-weekly, free Legal Advocacy Clinics for low-income families on-site at the Kokua Kalihi Valley health center (KKV).
-We also run Legal Advocacy Clinics at Kuhio Park Terrace housing (KPT).
+The Medical-Legal Partnership for Children in Hawai‘i (MLPC) runs twice-weekly, free Legal Advocacy Clinics for low-income families on-site at the Kōkua Kalihi Valley health center (KKV).
 The Legal Advocacy Clinics coincide with the KKV Pediatrics Clinics every Tuesday and Thursday afternoons.
+MLPC attorneys and law students often meet with families right in exam rooms while children wait for their vaccinations and booster shots.
+We also run Legal Advocacy Clinics at the Towers at Kuhio Park, formerly Kuhio Park Terrace, housing.
 This allows for seamless legal services for families, and it also provides practical training for law students alongside pediatric residents.
-To date we have assisted over 450 families at KKV and KPT, and reached hundreds more through outreach and workshops.

 Why It Works